-Healthy Weight Week – Schedule
+Healthy Weight Week – 2015 Schedule Coming Soon

 Healthy Weight Week is an educational event to help change public perception that weight determines health and that dieting is a viable health solution.
 Dieting has led women astray by making their struggles with weight worse, negatively affecting their health, and keeping them from living the lives they want.
 Healthy Weight Week encourages women to improve health habits in lasting ways by eating well without dieting, living actively and feeling good about themselves and others.